Gabrielmong/Gabrielmong/README.md

 # Gabriel Monge
-Fullstack Developer at Tiims Revolution excelling in JavaScript, TypeScript, React.js, and Node.js.
+Software Engineer @ TrackStar excelling in JavaScript, TypeScript, React.js, and Node.js.
 Proven expertise in developing web applications from inception to deployment, optimizing processes, and enhancing software functionality.
 Proficient in GitHub-based collaboration and CI/CD.

 ## Software Engineer